nginxinc/nginx-gateway-fabric/docs/installation.md

    kubectl get svc nginx-gateway -n nginx-gateway
    ```

-  Use the public IP of the load balancer to access NGINX Kubernetes Gateway.
+  Use the public IP of the load balancer to access NGINX Gateway Fabric.

 - For AWS: